meggcreative/currencyExchange/README.md

-# Currency Coverter for YouCode project
+# Currency Converter for YouCode project

 ## Table of content:
 * [ Preview the converter](#currency-converter)